-According to BP, there are no stationary gas turbines located at Dry Creek CDP.
+According to SIMCOE, there are no stationary gas turbines located at Dry Creek Central Delivery Point.
 Therefore, Subpart KKKK does not apply.

 40 CFR Part 60, Subpart OOOO: Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution.
-This subpart establishes emission standards and compliance schedules for the control of VOC and SO2 emissions from affected facilities that commence construction, modification or reconstruction after August 23, 2011.
+This subpart establishes emission standards and compliance schedules for the control of VOC and SO2 emissions from affected facilities that commence construction, modification, or reconstruction after August 23, 2011, and on or before September 18, 2015.
 Affected facilities under this subpart include gas wells, compressors, pneumatic controllers, storage vessels, process unit equipment, and sweetening units.

-According to BP, Dry Creek CDP is not a natural gas processing plant or a gas well, nor does a gas well exist at the site.
-The facility has no centrifugal compressors and there are no continuous bleed natural gas driven pneumatic controllers constructed, reconstructed or modified after October 15, 2013.
-The storage vessels and four reciprocating compressors located at the site were constructed prior to August 23, 2011 and have not been modified or reconstructed since this date.
+According to SIMCOE, Dry Creek Central Delivery Point is not a natural gas processing plant or a gas well, nor does a gas well exist at the site.
+The facility has no centrifugal compressors and there are no continuous bleed natural gas driven pneumatic controllers constructed, reconstructed, or modified between August 23, 2011, and September 18, 2015.
 Therefore, Subpart OOOO does not apply.

 40 CFR Part 60, Subpart OOOOa: Standards of Performance for Crude Oil and Natural Gas Facilities.
-This subpart establishes emission standards and compliance schedules for the control of the pollutant greenhouse gases (GHG) from affected facilities in the crude oil and natural gas source category that commence construction, modification or reconstruction after September 18, 2015.
+This subpart establishes emission standards and compliance schedules for the control of volatile organic compounds (VOC) and sulfur dioxide (SO2) emissions from affected facilities in the crude oil and natural gas production source category that commence construction, modification, or reconstruction after September 18, 2015, and on or before December 6, 2022.
 Affected facilities under this subpart include gas wells, compressors, pneumatic controllers, pneumatic pumps, storage vessels, and the collection of fugitive emission components at well sites and compressor stations.